Four Sabras

 Four Sabras is a short composition for solo piano by American composer Leonard Bernstein.
-Each Sabra (in Hebrew, צבר, "tsabár") refers to vignettes or portraits of different fictitious Israeli children.
+Sabras (in Hebrew, צבר, "tsabár") refers to vignettes or portraits of different fictitious Israeli children.

 Background

-The conception of this composition is yet unknown.
-However, best evidence suggest it was written throughout the years in the early 1950s (the first piece, for example, was written in 1953).
+Best evidence suggest it was written throughout the early 1950s (the first piece, for example, was written in 1953).
 It was initially entitled Six Sabras, which indicates Bernstein expected to write a total of six short pieces (a kibbutznik and a boy scout, both unnamed), but these two pieces were never eventually written.
 It was probably written at the request of Israeli Music Publications, possibly as a set of pieces for children.
 The cover of the original manuscript, where the list of pieces was specified, could be found among Bernstein's papers in Israel in 1948.
 The set would be eventually finished by 1956.
 The set of four pieces was never formally premiered, but it was recorded for the first time by Jack Gottlieb in May 1993.
-It was eventually published many years after the composer's death, in 2010, by Jalni Publications and Boosey & Hawkes.
+It was published posthumously in 2010, by Jalni Publications and Boosey & Hawkes.